The evolution of the bar fraction and bar lengths in the last 12 billion years: Methodology

 The ultimate classification of a galaxy is attributed to a consensus vote, in which 3 out of 5 classifiers agree on a category.
 When a consensus cannot be reached, the source is allocated to the \textit{Unclassified} category.
 The disc sample is compiled of galaxies attributed to the categories \textit{Unbarred Disc}, \textit{Barred} and \textit{Maybe Barred}, meaning 3 out of 5 votes from one to any combination of all three of these categories would proceed to a disc classification.
+Examples of unbarred disc classifications include, but are not limited to, galaxies which obtained 3 unbarred disc votes; 2 maybe-barred and 1 unbarred disc vote; 1 barred, 1 maybe-barred and 1 unbarred disc vote.
 We establish two barred galaxy classifications: \begin{description} \item[\textbf{Strongly Barred}] These are disc galaxies that have prominent elongated stellar bars, and accordingly have achieved above the consensus threshold of 3 out of 5 votes for \textit{Barred}. \item[\textbf{Weakly Barred}] These disc galaxies have rounder and less apparent bars, subsequently achieve the threshold of 3 out of 5 for \textit{Maybe Barred} or by combining \textit{Barred} and \textit{Maybe Barred} votes. \end{description}

 This classification scheme is similar to that used in \citetalias{LeConte_2024}, for which the process worked well, and our results from \citetalias{LeConte_2024} were consistent with subsequent bar fraction studies.
 We deemed that the bar fraction should be determined using a similar methodology to identify the disc sample as well as the barred sample.
 Hence, as the disc sample cannot be established through limits on structural parameters, we have decided again to conduct visual classifications to identify barred galaxies at high-$z$.
 Morphological analysis of sources at high-$z$ is challenged by the faintness of the targets and their very small angular size.
 Thus, we include two barred galaxy classifications to provide upper and lower limits to the bar fraction.